voduyquoc/cyberbullying_detection/deployment/note.md

     --partition-key 1 \
     --data '{
         "tweet": {
-            "tweet_text": "Hello, this is a test."
-        },
+            "tweet_text": "Love that the best response to the hotcakes they managed to film was a non-committal" },
         "tweet_id": 99
     }' \